Topics in Lexical Semantics (MA)

 - Term 1

-At the end of the course, the student should:
+At the end of the module, the student should:

 - be familiar with basic concepts and issues in the study of Semantics at the lexical, sentential and discourse level

 - appreciate the various (lexical, grammatical and logical) relations which structure the semantic domains relevant to natural languages

 - be able to apply relevant data, tests and argumentation to the investigation of specific semantic phenomena

 - understand how linguistic meaning interacts with other knowledge systems: cognition, general (encyclopaedic) knowledge, contextual and cultural knowledge

 - have some familiarity with the resources and research literature in the topic

 Total of 10 weeks teaching with 2 hours classroom contact per week.

 The module will focus on how lexical semantic meaning components are expressed in the syntax of natural languages.
 In Part I we will introduce the basic assumptions and goals of different approaches to semantic research.
 In Part II the formalism and tools of formal semantics will be introduced and in part 3 we will focus on some current issues in the Lexical Semantics/Syntax interface.